-As of May 1, there are 7 vacant units and one lease termination.
-Due to two staff on leave, we have not processed new applicants.
+As of June 1, there are 8 vacant units and one pending eviction.
 All supportive housing units have been filled.
-There are 79 households on the waiting list.
+Due to two staff on leave, new applicants were unable to be processed for two months.
+The primary assistant housing manager for this property has returned from leave and 8 letters have been mailed out to people on the waiting list.
+There are 70 households on the waiting list.
 The waiting list is closed.

-Three staff (Supportive Services Manager, Supportive Services Specialist, and a Supportive Services Assistant) all moved into the offices at Fieldcrest on February 14.
+Three staff (Supportive Services Manager, Supportive Services Specialist, and a Supportive Services Assistant) are housed at the property.
 There is another office at the location used by CAPLP for supportive services.
-Two of the staff re-located from the main office and one from Gateway Gardens.